zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### kendo:chart-categoryAxisItem-select

 The selected axis range.
-If configured, axis selection will be enabled.** Available only for vertical axes **The range units are:
+If set, axis selection will be enabled.The range units are:

 More documentation is available at [kendo:chart-categoryAxisItem-select](chart/categoryaxisitem-select).